swanson/no-extra-points/_posts/2019-02-20-wr-slant-week-03.md

 twitter: Matt_Gajewski
 ---

-The **_Wide Receiver Slant_** series that focuses on identifying offense specific roles and high volume fantasy options at the WR position.
+The **_Wide Receiver Slant_** is a weekly series that focuses on identifying offense specific roles and high volume fantasy options at the WR position.

 **Updated: Friday, Feb 22**